VisualMQ/VisualMQ/README.md

 [Unity Manual](https://docs.unity3d.com/Manual/index.html)

 Application layout:
-- C\# Application logic pertaining to gameobjects is found under `assets/scripts/`.
+- C\# Application logic pertaining to gameobjects is found under `Assets/Scripts/`.
-  - `details` Contains files implementing logic for the information panels upon clicking on the correspondingly named entity.
+  - `Details` Contains files implementing logic for the information panels upon clicking on the correspondingly named entity.
   - `MQ` Contains files implementing the logic for interacting with the rest-api and retrieving/parsing data.
   - `Navigation` Contains files implementing the UI / Navigational control logic.
   - `Rendering` Contains the core logic for visualisation.
 (TBD: This could be more elaborate but I would rather wait till we have a diagram or something final)